Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Memory-Maze

-Additionally, we implemented an image recognition module \texttt{detect\_from\_RGB\_image(object)}, to manage landmark-related instructions such as \textit{``turn after finding a chair.''} While most existing object detection models are designed to identify objects from predefined classes, they are not capable of detecting arbitrary objects.
+Additionally, we implemented an image recognition module \texttt{detect\_from\_RGB\_image(object)}, which outputs bounding boxes of all detected objects, to manage landmark-related instructions such as \textit{``turn after finding a chair.''} While most existing object detection models are designed to identify objects from predefined classes, they are not capable of detecting arbitrary objects.
 Therefore, we used Grounding DINO~\cite{liu2023grounding}, an open-vocabulary object detection model.
 Open-vocabulary object detection models output bounding boxes for any object by using the object's name as a query.
-With the object detection model selected, we then used CARLA's RGB sensors, positioned on the robot, to capture images.
+With the object detection model selected, we then used CARLA's robot ego-centric RGB sensors to capture images.
 To address tasks requiring the robot to identify an object multiple times (\eg, \textit{ ``turn after passing four doors''}), we added tracking algorithms to avoid counting the same object in different frames as distinct entities.
 We further assume that in instructions that require finding landmark objects, the objects are located in close vicinity.
-For example, in the instruction \textit{``turn after finding [object],''} although the camera could capture the object at a considerable distance, such instructions typically imply that \textit{``[object]''} is near the robot.
-Therefore, we utilized the depth sensors available in CARLA to measure the distance to each object in the image, filtering out objects that are far away to ensure only those at close range are detected.
-We set the distance threshold to be four meters.
+For example, in the instruction \textit{``turn after finding [object],''} the camera may capture the object at a considerable distance, but such instructions typically mean the object is close to the robot.

+To achieve this, we used CARLA’s depth sensors to measure the distance to each detected object and filtered out those beyond four meters, ensuring that only nearby objects were considered.